tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/Android SDK API_intl.md

 <hr>

 The app can only use the TPNS service after completing the registration and startup of TPNS.
-Please ensure that the AccessId and AccessKey are configured before this.
+Please ensure that the AccessI and AccessKey are configured before this.

 The new version of the SDK has integrated TPNS startup and app registration into the registration API, that is, the startup and registration operations are completed by default by simply calling the registration API.